heiyehk/heiyehk/README.md

 - 🌱 I’m currently learning the front-end knowledge.

 ### Look for work!
-I'm in Shanghai and looking for jobs in Vue and React.
+I'm in Shanghai and looking for jobs in Vue or React.